-In recent years there has been an increased thrust to understand and quantify the complex information conveyed by medical images.
+An increased thrust to understand and quantify the complex information conveyed by medical images is at the core of what we do at SCMIA.
 Developing modern computational techniques that offer the potential for extracting diverse and complex information from imaging data and applying these to a plethora of clinical studies is crucial.
 These techniques not only support precise quantification but also overcome the limitations of subjective visual interpretation.
 Furthermore, these methods can facilitate finding specific markers that relate to pathologies as well as aid in treatment planning.

-Currently, the center focuses on neuroimaging (MRI) and breast imaging (ultrasound).
+Currently, the center focuses on neuroimaging (MRI), neuromusculoskeletal disorders (joints, bones and soft tissues), and breast imaging (ultrasound).
 Image analysis methodologies include volumetric analysis, diffusion MRI processing and analysis, structural and functional connectomics, statistical learning in imaging, radiomics, population based analysis and deep neural networks for image classification.
-In future, the center plans to diversify research to image analysis of various organs and include multiple modalities in imaging.
+The center plans to diversify research to image analysis of various organs and include multiple modalities in imaging.

 Our computational research lab is equipped with